ZaynHanif/UROP2014/Documentation/content.md

 ### Code to control the brightness

 Now that the hardware has been assembled a few lines of code are required to control the brightness of the LED via the Arduino.
 The serial monitor is used to communicate to the Arduino and to send it commands to adjust brightness, getting the value of the brightness and testing the LED.
-Code is stored under the file name: dimLED.ino
+Code is stored under the file name: ArduinoCode/dimLED.ino

 NOTE: When using the serial monitor to communicate with the Arduino, ensure that the Line Ending is set as New Line otherwise setting the brightness will not work!